-“Network activity underlying various behavioral states in adult Drosophila”
+“Network activity underlying various behavioral states in adult drosophila”

 In Aimon’s work, she and her collaborators have overcome this limitation with novel microscope technology that can observe the activity of the fly’s entire brain forty times faster than previous techniques.
-Using sophisticated genetic and imaging techniques, we can take measurements of neural activity at up to 200 times per second.
-Our experimental design also allows us to observe brain activity during behaviors such as walking and grooming.
-Because the fly’s brain anatomy is well-known, we can correlate activity to specific brain areas.
-This allows us to ask fundamental questions about brain function.
+Using sophisticated genetic and imaging techniques, they can take measurements of neural activity at up to 200 times per second.
+The researchers’ experimental design also allows them to observe brain activity during behaviors such as walking and grooming.
+Because the fly’s brain anatomy is well-known, they can correlate activity to specific brain areas.
+This allows them to ask fundamental questions about brain function.
 Are specific brain regions involved for specific behaviors?
 Or are the same regions involved but with different patterns of activity?
 How do different brain regions interact with each other?
 And what happens in the brain when an animal switches from one activity to the next?
-A key part of our approach will be to collaborate with theoretical neuroscientists to build computer models that will make sense of this new and exciting source of data.
-Armed with these models, we will be in a better position to interpret whole-brain activity in more complex animals, such as humans, when technology has sufficiently advanced to collect that data.
+A key part of this approach will be to collaborate with theoretical neuroscientists to build computer models that will make sense of this new and exciting source of data.
+Armed with these models, they will be in a better position to interpret whole-brain activity in more complex animals, such as humans, when technology has sufficiently advanced to collect that data.